electrikmilk/lifesaver/ReadMe.md

 # 🛟 Lifesaver

+### Ahoy! ⚓️

 Deterministic lifesavers for common JavaScript errors, mistakes, and undefined behavior.
-It also includes helper functions for missing features prevalent in other languages.
+It also includes helper functions for missing features prevalent in other languages that usually would help avoid these issues.

-These helper functions are based on experiences I've had with the many quirks of JavaScript.
-This project is meant to create helper functions that help you avoid these quirks that cause errors and unexpected behavior.
+These helper functions are based on experiences I've had wit' the many quirks o' JavaScript.
+This project be meant to create helper functions that help ye avoid these quirks that cause errors 'n unexpected behavior when you be lost at sea.

 ## Usage